iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 try:
     import platform
 except ImportError:
-    pass  # this is bad pracitce DO NOT DO THIS
+    pass  # this is bad pracitce DO NOT DO THIS IN REAL CODE
 ```

 A `match` statement comparing expression with ==successive== patterns (case